derolli1976/ChassisManager/README.md

 (ii) Build the project in Visual Studio by going to menu->BUILD->Build Solution.

-(iii) After successful build, the project executable created under a newly created sub-directory called 'bin' (under the parent project directory).
+(iii) After successful build, the project executable is created under a newly created sub-directory called 'bin' (under the parent project directory).

-To install Chassis Manager Service, use the following:
+To install Chassis Manager Service, use the following commands:

 Start service: net start chassismanager